Last Updated: September 27, 2016

 Correspondence.
 If you correspond with us via email, we may gather in a file specific to you the information that you submit.

 Images stored.
 When you capture imagery and submit it to the Matterport Portal (as described in the Matterport Portal Subscription Agreement), we may collect personal information which is depicted within the imagery you submit.
-We do not use this incidental information for any purpose, but this information may be publicly displayed if you choose to display the underlying imagery publicly through the Matterport Portal.
+We do use this information in aggregated form for analytics and machine learning, but the results of these activities do not contain or disclose any personal information that is identifiable to you.
+We do not use this incidental information for any other purpose, but this information may be publicly displayed if you choose to display the underlying imagery publicly through the Matterport Portal.
 If you do not wish to publicly display personal information depicted in the imagery you submit, you should either refrain from capturing such personal information in your imagery or designate the imagery as “private” in your Matterport Portal account.
 For additional information on designating your imagery as “public” or “private”, restricting third parties from editing or re-sharing your imagery, and the consequences of archiving your imagery, deleting your imagery and/or terminating your account, please also see the Matterport Portal Subscription Agreement.
 We will store your imagery for the longer of (i) the period of your subscription to the Matterport Portal or (ii) 10 years from the date of first import into the Matterport Portal.

-URL and IP addresses.
-Like many other websites, we collect information about our users’ utilization and navigation of our Site.
-This information helps us to design our Site to better suit our users’ needs.
+URL, IP addresses, Device Information and Frequency of Use.
+Like many other online service providers, we collect and analyze information about our users’ utilization and navigation of our Services.
+This information helps us to design our Services to better suit our users’ needs, and we also use this information to share aggregated, anonymous information on the effectiveness of our Services with content owners and creators.

-We will track the URL that you visited before you came to our Site, the URL to which you next go and your Internet Protocol (IP) address.
-We use this information to help diagnose problems with our server and to administer our Site.
-Your IP address also is used to help identify you and to gather broad demographic information.
+We track and collect data about how frequently you use the Services, the time You spend actively using the Services, and the pattern of actions you take in using the Services, We also track the URL that you visited before you came to our Services, the URL to which you next go, information about the browser through which you are accessing the Services, and your Internet Protocol (IP) address.
+We use this information to help diagnose problems with our Services and to administer our Services.
+Your IP address also is used to help identify you and to gather broad location and demographic information.

-You can set your browser to either reject all cookies, to allow only “trusted” websites to set them, or to accept only those cookies from those websites you are currently on.
-To learn how to delete or disable cookies in general, visitwww.allaboutcookies.org/manage-cookies.
+You can set your browser to reject all cookies, to allow only “trusted” websites to set them, or to accept only those cookies from those websites you are currently on.
+To learn how to delete or disable cookies in general, visit www.allaboutcookies.org/manage-cookies.

 Matterport will not share, rent, sell or otherwise disclose any of the personal information that we collect about you, except when we have your permission or in any of the following situations:

-If you use the Site outside of the United States, information that we collect about you will be transferred to servers inside the United States, which may involve the transfer of information out of countries located in the European Economic Area.
+If you use the Services outside of the United States, information that we collect about you will be transferred to servers inside the United States, which may involve the transfer of information out of other countries, including countries located in the European Economic Area.
 We may also use third party processors to process your data on our behalf who may be located anywhere in the world.
 By allowing Matterport to collect information about you, you consent to such transfer and processing of your data.

-On our Site, we use Google Analytics and other third-party web analytics services.
-These third-party services use the sort of technology described in the preceding sections to help us analyze how users use the Site, including by noting the URL that users visited before they came to our Site.
-These service providers will receive or directly collect the information collected by the technology, which they will use to evaluate your use of the Site.
-As described in the following paragraphs, we also use Google Analytics for certain purposes related to online marketing.
-You may click here to install the Google Analytics Opt-Out Browser Add-on to prevent Google Analytics from using your information for analytics.
+In our Services, we use Google Analytics and other third-party web analytics services.
+These third-party services use the sort of technology described in the preceding sections to help us analyze how users use the Services, including by noting the URL that users visited before they came to our Services.
+These service providers will receive or directly collect the information collected by the technology, which they will use to evaluate your use of the Services.
+As described in the following paragraphs, we also use Google Analytics on this website, and in the services available through this website (collectively, the “Site”) for certain purposes related to online marketing.
+You may click here to install the Google Analytics Opt-Out Browser Add-on to prevent Google Analytics from using your information for analytics on the Site.

 We also allow other third parties, such as Google Analytics and other ad networks and ad servers, to access their own cookies or other tracking technologies on your computer, mobile phone, or other device you use to access the Site.
 These tracking technologies enable these third parties to serve our tailored marketing to you while viewing other areas of the Internet, based on anonymous information collected while you are visiting our Site.
 We have implemented the following Google Analytics advertising features based on interests and location for the purposes of remarketing: retargeting and enhanced demographic tracking, including affinity audiences, custom affinity audiences, in-market audiences, similar audiences, demographic and location targeting, and demographics and interest reports.
 The parties that provide these technologies may offer you a way to opt out of targeted marketing as described below.
 Click here for more information on how Google uses data when you use the Site.